 Please complete the following:

 Our ADA/Disability Office provides a variety of services tailored to individual needs and documentation of the disability.
 The office acts as a liaison with faculty, staff and outside agencies and assists students with special test-taking arrangements, classroom accommodations and resource referrals.
 All services provided by the ADA/Disability Office are free of charge.
 All students with documented disabilities are eligible to receive services.
 Disabilities include physical, emotional, psychiatric, psychological, attention deficit disorder, and/or learning disabilities.

 Services include test-taking adjustments, note-takers, readers, special equipment, extended time and quiet testing, among others.
 Accommodations are based on individual needs supported by testing/documentation.
-Some accommodations, such as books on tape, may take several weeks to provide.
+Some accommodations, such as alternate text may be available with qualifying disabilities.